Can You Write Off Gambling Losses on Your Taxes?

 What the Rule Was Before the Legislation Passed

 Prior to the passing of the One Big Beautiful Bill Act, the key rule was that you could deduct gambling losses up to the amount of your winnings.
-So, if you won $100,000 and lost $100,000, you could deduct the full $100,000 and report no taxable income from gambling.
+So, if you won $100,000 and lost $100,000, you could deduct the full $100,000 if you are itemizing on Schedule A and have no taxable income from gambling.
 This rule helped people who broke even avoid paying taxes on gambling income.

 However, this rule also made it important for taxpayers to keep good records.
 The IRS often reviews gambling deductions closely, especially when large amounts are involved.
 If you didn’t have proof of your losses—like receipts, tickets, or logs—the IRS could deny the deduction, even if your losses were real.